Fair Warning Excerpt

 “I’m asking questions.
 You’re supposed to answer them.”

 “Well, Tina told a good friend of hers that she was being digitally stalked.
-When her friend asked what that meant, Tina said a guy she had dated knew things about her he should not have known.
-She said it was like he knew all about her before they even met.
-And this was a guy she said she met in a bar.”
+When her friend asked what that meant, Tina said a guy she met in a bar knew things about her he should not have known.
+She said it was like he knew all about her before he even started talking to her.”

 “She had your name.
 In her contacts.
 And she had your books on the night table.”

 I couldn’t remember whether I had discussed my books with Tina the night I met her.
-But since we had ended up at my apartment I believed that it was likely that I had.
+But since we had ended up at my apartment, it was likely that I had.

 “Calm down, Jack.
 You know how we work.
 We are conducting a thorough investigation.
 So let’s go back to the stalking.
 For the record, was that you she was talking about with the stalking?”